Approved Home Improvements has 20% off all tuckpointing work

 Warm, cold, back to warm – the weather can affect all parts of your chimney and fireplace.
-James Anderson at Approved Home Improvement tells this to everyone: “Don’t hope your safe, know you’re safe.”
+James Anderson at Approved Home Improvement tells this to everyone: “Don’t hope you’re safe, know you’re safe.”
 He’s offering a free tuckpointing inspection and if you need work, then a 20% discount if you mention Studio STL or FOX 2.
 The work must be completed by April 30.
-Let Approved Home Improvements take a look so you’re ready for the next time you need to use your fireplace!
+Let Approved Home Improvements take a look.
 Approved Home Improvements has 20% off tuckpointing repairs.
-Mention Studio STL or FOX 2 when you call 314-780-6080 or visit AHillCSTL.com
+Mention Studio STL or FOX 2 when you call 314-780-6080 or visit AHillCSTL.com.

 Approved Home Improvements has 20% off all tuckpointing work